Satisfy your Greek cravings with this Vegan Horiatiki Salad. Fresh veggies, kalamata olives, and dairy free feta create a flavorful and healthy dish!

 - And the real winner?
 Dishwasher safe, becuase the endless hand washing is something no one wants to do!

 The authentic recipe is made with large chunks of tomatoes, cucumbers, onions, olives, feta cheese, herbs, and a light drizzle of olive oil.
-This version captures those traditional flavors but uses a dairy-free feta to keep the recipe vegan.
+This version captures those traditional flavors but uses a dairy-free feta to keep the greek salad vegan.

 If you're going for authenticity, no, Greek salad does not have lettuce or leafy greens of any kind.
 However, if you like it there's no reason to not throw it in!